HishamParol/Snowpark-bulk-loader/README.md

 - Utilizes **Snowpark** for seamless data transformation and integration with Snowflake.
 - Automated data pipeline to handle multiple input files and output tables.
 - Customizable for various data sources and Snowflake schema configurations.
-- Error handling and logging to track pipeline execution and file loads.

 ## **Prerequisites**
 Ensure the following requirements are met: